Esther-Freixo/Esther-Freixo/README.md

 How about this adjustment for a more fluid introduction:

-- 📘 Skilled in **JavaScript, TypeScript, Automated Testing, React (with an emphasis on class and functional components, states, events, and component styling), React Router, Redux, Context API & Hooks, and Agile methodologies.**
+- 📘 Skilled in **C#, .NET, .NET MAUI, JavaScript, TypeScript, Automated Testing, React, Angular, React Router, Redux, Context API & Hooks, Docker, SQL, SQLServer, Node.js, Express and Agile methodologies.**

-- 🔭 Currently focusing on **Docker, SQL, Node.js, and Express as I expand my backend development capabilities.**
+- 🔭 Currently focusing on **.NET, microsservices and AWS**

-- 🌱 I’m currently learning **Web Development at Trybe**

-- ☁️ I've keen interest in Cloud and DevOps.
-So,I'm learning **Java and Python**
+- ☁️ I've keen interest in Cloud and Backend.
+So,I'm learning **C# and Python**

 - 📫 Feel free to reach me out **freixo.esther@gmail.com**